 What is a Live Streaming SDK?

-In other words, an SDK is a kind of technology that allows developers to easily create actual working examples.
+In other words, a live streaming SDK is a kind of technology that allows developers to easily create actual working examples.

 In short, an API is like a set of instructions, an SDK is an actual toolkit that helps you put those instructions into use.

 iOS and Android SDKs

 The key element in building an app is a live streaming SDK.

 There are a few things to consider when creating your mobile app.

 Do you need an app that can record and stream live video, or an app dedicated to watching live streams or video on demand?
 Perhaps you need to manage an ongoing stream from a mobile app.
 Maybe you want to integrate these functionalities into an existing app.

 Dacast offers iOS and Android SDKs to ease app development for the entire mobile market.
 These live streaming SDKs make it possible to build, test, submit to the app stores, and release a mobile video application in as little as one month.
 You can also integrate all of the great features of the Dacast platform, including:

 - Video monetization